OrangeTimes/katacoda-scenarios/helm-01-basic-templating/step2.md

 Ok so let's learn by doing.
 Do next tasks in current helm chart

+>**Task 1: Create new values.yaml file inside in ~/chart/overrides folder**

->**Task 1: Update the values.yaml located in ./override folder to change application name to workshop**
+>**Task 2: Update the values.yaml located in ./overrides folder to change application name to workshop**

->**Task 2: Update the values.yaml located in ./override folder so max replicas should be set 2 in the end result**
+>**Task 3: Update the values.yaml located in ./overrides folder so max replicas should be set 2 in the end result**

+You can create create new values.yaml by running next commands

+`mkdir ~/chart/overrides && touch ~/chart/overrides/values.yaml `{{execute}}
+>you may need to refresh the editor after this

-You can render template on your own by running next command
+Render template on your own by running next command

 `helm template ~/charts/chart02 -f ~/charts/chart02/overrides/values.yaml `{{execute}}